-After-hours and rush appointments cost more.
+After-hours and rush appointments usually cost more than regular appointments.
 Guinea pigs are also considered exotics, meaning that they are generally more expensive to take to the vet than a dog or cat.

 Additionally, guinea pigs need a vet that is knowledgeable about small animals, which can be hard to find in some areas.
 It’s a good idea to find a vet near you that deals with guinea pigs before you have an emergency on your hands.
 It’s also best to put money aside in case of an emergency when you have guinea pigs.

 Guinea pigs generally cost less than bigger animals like dogs, but the costs can be high when things go wrong.
-Personally, I haven’t had health issues with my guinea pigs before the age of 6.
+Personally, I haven’t had health issues with my guinea pigs before the age of 5.
 The chances increase as guinea pigs age.
-However, something could always come up unexpectedly at any age.
-It’s important to be prepared if it does happen.
+However, something could always come up unexpectedly at any age, so it’s important to be prepared if it does happen.

-Ongoing costs vary depending on different factors, but they typically fall in the range of $40 to $100 a month.
+Ongoing costs for food and bedding vary depending on different factors, but they typically fall in the range of $40 to $100 a month.
 I spend close to $100 a month for my pigs, but I have six guinea pigs!
 If you only have two, you can probably expect to spend much less than this.

 3. They Require Responsibility and Commitment

 Guinea pigs require a daily time commitment for their entire lives.
 They need to be cleaned, fed, and have time out of their cage for attention or floor time daily.
-Guinea pigs are not suitable for teaching kids responsibility.
-They can be a lot of work and need someone already responsible to look after them consistently.
+If kids lose interest, the responsibilities need to ultimately fall on a responsible adult to meet their daily needs.